Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Min SAT( ) dichotomy

-\begin{proof} We give a reduction from \MCCk.
+\begin{proof} We give a reduction from \MCCk, which is well known to be \classWone-hard (cf.~\cite{the-book}).
 Let an instance $(G,k)$ of \MCCk be given where $G=(V_1,\ldots,V_k;E)$ and each $V_i$ is an independent set in $G$; we seek a $k$-clique with exactly one vertex from each set $V_i$.
 By padding with isolated vertices we may assume that each set $V_i$ has exactly $n$ vertices, and we rename these to $V_i=\{v_{i,1},\ldots,v_{i,n}\}$.
 In the following, we create an instance $(D,s,t,\ell,\A,\P)$ of \PMstCl and afterwards prove equivalence to $(G,k)$.

 The arc set $A$ of $D=(U,A)$ consists of two arcs $a_{p,q}$ and $a_{q,p}$ per (undirected) edge $\{p,q\}\in E$; for ease of presentation, the endpoints of $a_{p,q}$ and $a_{q,p}$ will be specified later.
 The pairing $\A$ of the arcs in $A$ simply contains all unordered pairs $\{a_{p,q},a_{q,p}\}$, exactly one for each $\{p,q\}\in E$.
 We let $\ell=\binom{k}{2}$ so that $2\ell=k(k-1)$.
 We now construct $2\ell=k(k-1)$ paths $P_{i,j}$, one for each choice of $i,j\in[k]$ with $i\neq j$; suitably identifying certain vertices of these paths will then complete the construction of $D=(U,A)$.